Ryff raises $11.7M for its real-time brand integration

 Three top investment pros open up about what it takes to get your video game funded.

-Paul Feinstein, managing partner and chief investment officer of Audent Global Asset Management, said in an interview with GamesBeat that his investment firm was instantly drawn to Ryff because they believe it has the potential to dramatically disrupt the product placement industry for digital media.
+Paul Feinstein, the managing partner and chief investment officer of Audent Global Asset Management, said in an interview with GamesBeat that his investment firm was instantly drawn to Ryff because they believe it has the potential to dramatically disrupt the product placement industry for digital media.
 Ryff has worked with brands such as Coca-Cola, Diageo, and WPP/Group M.

 “Ryff seamlessly integrates product into scenes, not just television and motion pictures, but anything digital,” Feinstein said.
 “That’s fascinating for me because I believe that’s where advertising is going.
 Anything that stands out as disruptive gets my attention.
 Roy has come up with a way for how advertising is going to be done in the future.”